Mission and Goals

-Two strategic goals support CSOSA's mission:
+Three strategic goals support CSOSA's mission:

 The first goal targets Public Safety:

 These goals shape CSOSA's vision for the District of Columbia and are the foundation of its programmatic activities.
-To translate these goals into operational terms, CSOSA has adopted five Strategies that define the key activities through which these goals will be achieved.
+To translate these goals into operational terms, CSOSA has adopted six Strategies that define the key activities through which these goals will be achieved.